monopole/gol_grid/README.md

 The [example] contains two alternatives.

-One uses several of widgets in a scrollable column, which looks surprisingly decent in a browser (lots
+One uses several of widgets in a scrollable column:
-CSP and canvas work involved).

-The other does a media query to try to do one full screen demo with a complex world (four [Gosper guns] and an [R-pentomino]).

-The former looks like this:

 ![movie][movie]

+The other does a media query to do a full screen demo with a complex world (four [Gosper guns] and an [R-pentomino]).

 To run the examples, install [flutter] (for `demo-web` demo, use [beta channel flutter]), then